 The King’s Colonials (KC) were a unique yeomanry Regiment in the British Army in the opening years of the 20th century.
 Although formed in the final stages of the Boer War the Regiment itself did not see service there although a number of its volunteer members did.
 They were comprised of Colonial volunteers resident in Britain initially from those living in London but in time extending to Cambridge, Oxford and Liverpool.
 A combination of colourful characters, rich and flamboyant uniforms, iconic badges reflecting proud Dominion heritages mixed with Royal patronage ensured that the King’s Colonials became a much talked about Regiment.
 The King’s Colonials bore a number of distinctions and among them that they were the only Colonial unit administered from Whitehall.

-Re-named in 1910 as the King Edward’s Horse (King’s Overseas Dominions Regiment) (KEH) the Regiment went on to see active service in the Great War.
+Re-named in 1910 as the King Edward’s Horse (King’s Overseas Dominions Regiment) (KEH/KODR) the Regiment went on to see active service in the Great War.
 Service in the King Edward's Horse proved to be a highly-regarded training ground for future Officers.
 Some 550 men were transferred from the King Edward’s Horse to become Officers in other units.
-The King Edward's Horse were demobilised upon their return to England in 1919 and were never re-embodied and were disbanded in 1924.
+The men of the King Edward's Horse were demobilised upon their return to England in 1919 and were never re-embodied and the Regiment was disbanded in 1924.

 Much of the time in the Great War, the King Edward’s Horse were kept in reserve waiting for breakthroughs in the line which rarely if ever occurred.
 They spent much of their time foraging for themselves and their horses and delivering messages.
 The infantry took their abbreviated title of ‘KEH KODR’ and jeeringly called them the ‘King’s Own Despatch Riders’.

 The truth is that the King Edward’s Horse had an exemplary wartime service record.
-During the war the Regiment lost ten Officers, two Staff Serjeants (Segeants) and 69 Other Ranks (Private is used but Trooper is often used in different sources) killed or died on service.
-They were awarded four Distinguished Service Orders, one with bar; eleven Military Crosses, one with bar; ten Distinguished Conduct Medals, one with bar; five Meritorious Service Medals and twenty-five Military Medals plus a number of Foreign service awards and Mentioned in Dispatches.
+During the war the Regiment lost ten Officers, two Staff Serjeants (Sergeants) and 69 Other Ranks (Private is used but Trooper is often used in different sources) killed in action (KIA), died of wounds (DOW) or died on service.
+They were awarded four Distinguished Service Orders, one with bar; eleven Military Crosses, one with bar; ten Distinguished Conduct Medals, one with bar; five Meritorious Service Medals and twenty-five Military Medals plus a number of Foreign service awards and Mentioned in Despatches.

-The King’s Colonials and later the King Edward’s Horse together, with nothing more than a namesake as a link, the 2nd King Edward’s Horse (2KEH) represent a tremendous topic for research.
+The King’s Colonials/King Edward’s Horse and 2nd King Edward's Horse represent a tremendous topic for research.
 The badges of these Regiments in particular make a fascinating study.
 This was my initial interest in the Regiments which grew over time to a fuller appreciation of their uniforms, service history and place in history.

 There are many myths, mistruths and misunderstandings regarding the history, uniforms and badges of the King’s Colonials, King Edward’s Horse and 2nd King Edward’s Horse.
 Their headdress badges have been heavily copied and I have set out to try and advise the reader as to how best to distinguish an original headdress badge from a copy.
 In attempting to do so I have purposely chosen not to disclose certain characteristics and images of badges which I believe would help copiers of badges "improve their game".